-We refer to this model as the curvature-corrected ARSM (ccARSM). $C_\tau$ corresponds to $C_\mathrm{S}^{-1}$ for the production--dissipation equilibrium condition $P^K/\varepsilon = 1$.
-Compared with (\ref{eq:implicitarsm}), we removed the $S_{r\theta}^2$ term from the denominator for the ccARSM, as is often assumed in several ARSMs \citep[e.g.][]{taulbee1992,wj2000}.
+We refer to this model as the curvature-corrected ARSM (ccARSM) because this model is essentially similar to that proposed by \citet{wj2002}.
+The effects of flow curvature emerge via the vorticity $W_{r\theta}$ or the convection originated term $U_\theta/r$. $C_\tau$ corresponds to $C_\mathrm{S}^{-1}$ for the production--dissipation equilibrium condition $P^K/\varepsilon = 1$ in the denominator.
+Compared with Eq.~(\ref{eq:implicitarsm}), we removed the $S_{r\theta}^2$ term from the denominator for the ccARSM, as is often assumed in several ARSMs (e.g., Refs.~\cite{taulbee1992,wj2000}).
 We also examined the model with the strain rate in the denominator and confirmed that it was ineffective in predicting TC flows (see Appendix~\ref{sec:modelparameter}).
-Note that $C_r$, which is unity in (\ref{eq:implicitarsm}), is an artificially introduced parameter to examine the curvature effect through $U_\theta/r$.
-In other words, the curvature effect can be switched off by setting $C_r = 0$, which corresponds to the standard ARSM proposed by \citet{pope1975} although the strain rate was removed from the denominator of the Reynolds shear stress.
-Hereafter, we fixed $C_1 = C_\nu/C_\tau$ such that the ccARSM yields the AKN model when $C_3=C_r=0$.
-In addition, we fixed $C_\tau = 1/3.9$ so that the ccARSM provides a good prediction for various flow parameters.
-In this study, we focus on the existence of the contributions of $W_{r\theta}$ or $U_\theta/r$ in the denominator to the Reynolds stress; therefore, we set $C_3$ and $C_r$ to $0$ or $1$.
+Note that $C_r$, which is unity in Eq.~(\ref{eq:implicitarsm}), is an artificially introduced parameter to examine the convection effects via $U_\theta/r$.
+In other words, the convection effects can be switched off by setting $C_r = 0$, which corresponds to the standard ARSM proposed by \citet{pope1975}, although the strain rate was removed from the denominator of the Reynolds shear stress.
+Hereafter, we fix $C_1 = C_\nu/C_\tau$ so that the ccARSM reduces to the AKN model when $C_3=C_r=0$.
+In addition, we fix $C_\tau = 1/3.9$ so that the ccARSM provides a good prediction for various flow parameters.
+In this study, we focus on the existence of contributions of $W_{r\theta}$ or $U_\theta/r$ to the Reynolds stress in the denominator; therefore, we set $C_3$ and $C_r$ to $0$ or $1$.